This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 There are a few possible causes for error code 13 errors during instance creation, but the most common cause is Filestore reaching an internal network quota.

-For every VPC network that you create a Filestore instance on, Filestore must create an internal network that is peered with that network.
+For every VPC network that you create a Filestore instance on, Filestore must create an internal network that peers with that network.
 These internal networks are preserved even when the Filestore instances and VPC networks associated with them are deleted.

 Error code 13, message: an internal error has occurred